Wind power becomes mainstream

 Compared with 2006, four times as many employees currently develop and design not only wind turbines but entire wind power plants and model wind landscapes to identify the best location for each turbine.
 Vestas turbines in many locations, therefore, harvest all the wind power available, optimally.

-Lower than expected demand in the European market, where earnings were previously the highest, led in October 2010 to Vestas abolishing 3,000 jobs, shutting down five factories and implementing cost savings in a number of administrative functions.
+Lower than expected demand in the European market, where earnings were previously the highest, led in October 2010 to Vestas abolishing 3,000 jobs, shutting down five factories and implementing cost in a number of administrative functions.
 Northern Europe, especially Denmark, where costs are the highest, was particularly hit.

 In total, this resulted in the dismissal of 2,200 employees.
 In the first half of 2011, the remaining jobs will be terminated, especially in connection with the establishment of a number of shared service centres.
 The layoffs in Denmark offset staff additions, especially in the US and China.
 By the end of 2010, Vestas had 23,253 employees, with 8,127 of them from outside of Europe.